 The cheese is added with potassium sorbate preservative and cellulose powder that prevents it from forming hard lumps inside the container.
 However, despite the use of cellulose, in some cases, the cheese sticks together to form clumps and this makes it hard to sprinkle on dishes.

-4. 365 Everyday Value, Grated Parmesan Cheese
+4. 365 by Whole Foods Market Grated Parmesan Cheese

 If you are looking for a vegetarian option of parmesan cheese that is also low in Sodium, you have hit the jackpot with this finely-grated cheese.